2019 Honor Awards for Washington Architecture

 Moderator: Elizabeth Golden | University of Washington | Seattle, WA

-Elizabeth is an architect and an Assistant Professor in the Department of Architecture at the University of Washington, where she teaches in the areas of design, materials, and building technology.
+Elizabeth is an architect and an Associate Professor in the Department of Architecture at the University of Washington, where she teaches in the areas of design, materials, and building technology.
 Since joining the UW faculty in 2009, she has organized and participated in a number of design initiatives that combine expertise from the University of Washington, nonprofits, governmental agencies, and other educational institutions.
 These collaborations have resulted in the realization of the Gohar Khatoon Girls’ School in Afghanistan, and Niamey 2000, a multifamily housing project located in the capital of Niger.
 Both projects have been widely published and have garnered awards from the American Institute of Architects, Architect Magazine, and the AIA Seattle.
 Prior to teaching at UW, Elizabeth practiced internationally, most notably as an architect on the Potsdamer Platz project in Berlin, with the Renzo Piano Building Workshop / Christoph Kohlbecker GmbH.
 She is also is the author of Building from Tradition: Local Materials and Methods in Contemporary Architecture.

 Questions about attending the Live Event?
 Contact AIA Seattle Program & Project Coordinator, Zoe Guckenheimer.